January 28, 2021

 There are countless metrics you can use to measure the impact of software projects—depending on your business goal and what questions you’re trying to answer.

-In this blog, we’ll show you how to measure the success of a project from a few different angles by sharing some examples of KPIs that help evaluate your initiatives.
+In this post, we’ll show you how to measure the success of a project from a few different angles by sharing some examples of KPIs that help evaluate your initiatives.

 What is Project Success?
 It Depends